cchampou/perso/src/content/blog/mastra.md

 ---
-title: Mastra, the AI framework that helped me understand AI agents
+title: Mastra, how a TypeScript AI framework clarified agents for me
 date: 2025-12-30
 ---

-I've heard about Mastra just by scrolling through my GitHub feed.
-Coincidence or not, most of the best open-source tools I discovered were coming from my GitHub feed.
-I think the power of such feed is largely underrated: you just get to see what your network is working on, what they discover, what they contribute to, and with absolutely no bullshit text along the relevant information.
+I discovered Mastra through my GitHub feed, a reminder of how curated technical networks surface relevant tools without noise.
+For developers, this is where real discovery happens: raw signals from peers, free of marketing fluff.
 It's just facts.

-## What catched my attention
+## What caught my attention

 > Build agents with a modern TypeScript stack